XDanny322/vagrantboxes/ansible/Readme.md

 # Ansible VBox

 This is my personal ansible sand box.
-Sourced from https://serversforhackers.com/c/an-ansible2-tutorial.
 Ansible in this case is installed via pip, and ran via the vagrant user, and not root, to sure there are no root powers needed.

-The way this this vbox was designed, you should be able to edit the *plays* directory, and all the playbooks will auto rsync into the VM, under `/vagrant`
+The way this repo was designed, you should be able to edit the play/config_mgr directory.
+All the playbooks will auto rsync into the VM, under `/vagrant`

 ## Configs
 Configs of Ansible are controlled by a few files in order of president